 Which curve and where on the curve a company wants to operate is a strategic decision made by management.
 The great advantage to this approach is it provides a visual evaluation, it is objective and it is completely understandable.

 Smaller Reorder Sizes Are Not Always Better

 Does optimal inventory require minimum order quantities?
 Not necessarily and it turns out that large orders sizes sometimes work as well as small order sizes.
 This is good news because companies typically prefer fewer purchase orders (for raw material) or fewer setups (for finished goods).
-For instance on the plot above, about $400,000 inventory and nearly 100% fill rate can be had with 80 orders/quarter (green curve) or 160 orders/quarter (blue curve).
-Most companies, if they want $400,000 in inventory at 100% fill rate, would take the 80 orders/quarter policy.
+For instance on the plot above, about $400,000 in inventory with nearly 100% fill rate can be had with 80 orders/quarter (green curve) or 160 orders/quarter (blue curve).
+Most companies, if they want 400,000 dollars in inventory at 100 percent fill rate, would take the 80 orders/quarter policy.
 Doing so will result in order sizes twice as large as the 160 orders/quarter policy.

 Setting Safety Stock Levels is Not the Goal

 Since safety stock levels and reorder sizes are interdependent, the two points discussed above will have different safety stock levels but the average on-hand inventory will be the same ($400,000).
 Safety stock vs. average on-hand inventory is a common point of confusion for managers.
 Financial reporting ties to average on-hand inventory not safety stock.
 Minimal on-hand inventory with best desired fill rate is the goal of inventory optimization—not minimum safety stock.